fireundubh/playwithfire/unity/patchwork-design-patterns.md

 ### Constructors

-When you need to modify the body of a constructor.
+When you need to modify the body of a constructor:

 ```csharp
 [MemberAlias(".ctor", typeof(object))]